adrienjoly/adrienjoly.github.io/now/index.md

   > We are open to [contributions](https://openwhyd.org/contribute) and/or [donations](https://openwhyd.org/donate).

-- 🎲 Now that I can't go out much, I'm happy to use my Oculus Quest every day, for my daily VR 🥊 exercise routine, but also to play games with my friends. (e.g. Crisis VRigade is awesome, I recommend it!)
+- 🎲 Now that I can't go out much, I'm happy to use my Oculus Quest every day, for my daily VR 🥊 exercise routine, but also to play games with my friends. (e.g. Crisis VRigade is awesome, I recommend it!
+Also check out a [list of other experiences I recommend on the Oculus Quest](/vr))

-> Last update was March 26th, 2020.
+> Last update was March 30th, 2020.
 [History](https://github.com/adrienjoly/adrienjoly.github.com/commits/master/now)
 >
 > Follow [@adrienjoly](https://twitter.com/adrienjoly) on Twitter.